Dior show at Paris fashion week is round-the-globe tour

 “The collection evolved to be about Dior not just being about Paris and France but about the rest of the world and how many fashion cultures impact on the house and on myself,” said Simons in the show’s liner notes.

-Simons tapped into the ultra-feminine classic Dior look with waist-cinching structured herringbone jackets given a modern luster from transparent sequins, but also opted for fluid, relaxed looks whose draping recalled Japanese kimonos.
+Simons tapped into the ultra-feminine classic Dior look with waist-cinching structured herringbone jackets given a modern lustre from transparent sequins, but also opted for fluid, relaxed looks whose draping recalled Japanese kimonos.

 A standout, presumably inspired by Africa, was a floor-length gown that flared at the bottom in a dark brown and white print reminiscent of a cheetah.